 Larger serves pack in a whole lot more kilojoules/calories and if you don't need this extra fuel, you'll store it as body fat.
 Portion distortion is everywhere when food and drink is involved.

-To help you re-size your food and drink for better health and body shape, check out our award winning unique book "this=that: a life-size photo guide to food serves".
+To help you re-size your food and drink for better health and body shape, check out my award winning unique book "this=that: a life-size photo guide to food serves".
 Full colour, life-size photos of food and drink allow you to see exactly how much your body needs, whether you are 14 or 100 yrs of age!
-You can make choices according to which foods satisfy your desire as well as tummy.
+You can make food and drink choices that satisfy your desire, nutrition and tummy.

-If you want the facts for a child aged 4 through to 13 years, then you will want to check out the children's version called "this=that child size: a life-size photo guide to kids' food serves".
+If you want the facts for a child aged 4 through to 13 years, check out the children's version called "this=that child size: a life-size photo guide to kids' food serves".

 Some disturbing facts and examples of how small changes can stack on excess body weight.

-- Vending machines and drink fridges stock regular 375 ml (12 oz) cans of soft drink, but for just a few cents extra, you can buy the 600 ml (20 oz) size, so you do.
-You get a drink everyday and think nothing of the extra few gulps of liquid quenching your thirst, but in just 1 year that small change in drink choice could add a massive 5 kg (11 lb) of fat to your body.
+- Vending machines and drink fridges stock regular 375 ml (12 oz) cans of soft drink but for just a few cents extra, you can buy the 600 ml (20 oz) size, so you do.
+If you get a drink everyday and think nothing of the extra few gulps of liquid quenching your thirst, in just 1 year that small change in drink choice could add a massive 5 kg (11 lb) of fat to your body.

-- Over the past few years you've noticed a slow weight gain of 1 or 2 kg (2.2 - 5 lb) each year.
+- Over the past few years you may have noticed a slow weight gain of 1 or 2 kg (2.2 - 5 lb) each year.
 You put it down to age but in truth you're not that old and you're still as active as ever, so what could be causing it?
 Perhaps your portions have up-sized without your knowledge?

 - Take the chocolate bar that's been your faithful treat all your adult life - it's never been a problem because you only have it once a week.
 But did you notice when the size of some single-serve bars snuck up from 55 g (2 oz) to 85 g (3 oz)?
 This small change, eaten just once a week, will cause a weight gain of almost 1 kg (2.2 lb) a year.
 In 2012, the bars shrunk a little but they are still bigger than 10 or 15 years ago!

 - How about your workday sandwich?
-Delicious and nutritious and still only using two slices of bread, but you probably didn't notice that your slice of bread has grown in size by almost 40% during the past 20 years?
+Delicious and nutritious and still only using two slices of bread but you probably didn't notice that your slice of bread has grown in size by almost 40% during the past 20 years!
 The bread is almost toast-thick but it's sold as a sandwich loaf.
-Have a sandwich, five times a week, on this up-sized slice and you've eaten enough extra fuel to pack on 2 kg (5 lb) weight in just 1 year.
+Have a sandwich, five times a week on this up-sized slice and you've eaten enough extra fuel to pack on 2 kg (5 lb) weight in just one year.